AdobeDocs/experience-platform.en/help/edge/data-collection/collect-commerce-data.md

 If you have products on your site, then this is a default set of things you might want to send to enable the most capabilities from Adobe.
 Though this is a suggestion, it provides a very strong set of data right from the start.

-This document uses the [ExperienceEvent Commerce Details](https://github.com/adobe/xdm/blob/1c22180490558e3c13352fe3e0540cb7e93c69ca/docs/reference/context/experienceevent-commerce.schema.md) mixin.
-The `commerce` mixin is broken into two parts: the `commerce` object and the `productListItems` array.
+This document uses the [ExperienceEvent Commerce Details](https://github.com/adobe/xdm/blob/1c22180490558e3c13352fe3e0540cb7e93c69ca/docs/reference/context/experienceevent-commerce.schema.md) field group.
+The `commerce` field group is broken into two parts: the `commerce` object and the `productListItems` array.
 The `commerce` object lets you indicate which actions are happening to the `productListItems` array.

 >[!TIP]
 >